AgentSession

 Example

-An HTTP handler that sets up the session, creates a Run, loads the conversation, pipes the LLM stream, and ends the Run.
+An HTTP handler that sets up the session, creates a Run, rebuilds the conversation from run.view, pipes the LLM stream, and ends the Run.

 1